koalaman/shellcheck/README.md

 ShellCheck is built and packaged using Cabal.
 Install the package `cabal-install` from your system's package manager (with e.g. `apt-get`, `brew`, `emerge`, `yum`, or `zypper`).

+On MacOS (OS X), you can do a fast install of Cabal using brew, which takes a couple of minutes instead of more than 30 minutes if you try to compile it from source.

+    brew install cask
+    brew cask install haskell-platform
+    cabal install cabal-install

 On MacPorts, the package is instead called `hs-cabal-install`, while native Windows users should install the latest version of the Haskell platform from https://www.haskell.org/platform/

 Verify that `cabal` is installed and update its dependency list with